 - Request a copy of the contract and ask questions regarding payment details.

-Dean-Porter says when looking to hire a licensed horse transporter, a good indicator is that if the rig does not have the company name, home-base location, and U.S. DOT Number on it, the company is hauling illegally.
+Furthermore, Dean-Porter says when looking to hire a licensed horse transporter, a good indicator is that if the rig does not have the company name, home-base location, and U.S. DOT Number on it, the company is hauling illegally.

 Illegal shippers may advertise being insured, but Dean-Porter says they generally utilize non-commercial insurance.
 “If you knowingly put your horse on an illegal shipper, his insurance won’t pay if he injures a person or damages property.
 And you can be held liable.”